acfromspace/academia/README.md

 # CS310_Data_Structures
 SDSU Fall 2017.
-Professor Robert Edwards.
+Professor Robert Edwards.<br/>
 Contains all coursework and the variance.